LLNL/serac/src/docs/sphinx/theory_reference/solid.rst

 and :math:`\Omega` is the current (deformed) configuration.
 In mechanics, the weak form is often referred to as the *principle of virtual power*.
-As serac uses hyperelastic models, it is convenient to write this equation in the reference (undeformed) configuration
+As Serac uses hyperelastic models, it is convenient to write this equation in the reference (undeformed) configuration

 .. math::